KAV4N/StrikeEngine/docs/06-components-api.md

 ### Static Methods

 #### `static const std::string& getStaticTypeName()`
-Returns the static type name "physics" for this component.
+Returns the static type name `"physics"` for this component.

-### Anchored/Static Body Control
+### Anchored / Static Body Control

 #### `void setAnchored(bool anchored)`
-Set whether the physics body is anchored/static (true) or dynamic (false).
+Set whether the physics body is anchored/static (`true`) or dynamic (`false`).
 Anchored bodies have infinite mass and don't respond to forces.

 #### `bool isAnchored() const`
 Check if the physics body is anchored.